hundredrabbits/thebook/north_pacific_logbook.md

 Pino is gliding at a reasonable 5 kn, heading northeast.
 The winds will shift to the southwest tomorrow, and will increase.
 If it gets too wild we will heave-to.
 I've no desire to take risks anymore, not for speed anyway.
 As I am writing this, the fog cleared ahead.
 Look at that horizon line!
 Never thought I'd miss the sight of it this much.
 I will not last, but for now I'll take it, it is here, it is pleasant and I am happy.
 The world just got a lot sharper, a relief for my eyes.

 We're still on the same propane tank, I am surprised we haven't run out yet.
 Our backup tank is still full, strapped to the aft rail.
 I decided not to bake on this trip to save on gas, and it makes a big difference.
 I hope that when we run out, that the weather will be mild, as it is a pain to hook up.
-I make stove top pitas now and then, but because I cook each one in a cast iron pan with a lid it cooks faster, saving us precious fuel.
+I make [stove top pitas](#pita) now and then, but because I cook each one in a cast iron pan with a lid it cooks faster, saving us precious fuel.
 In general, our meals are done after 10 minutes of cooking, with the flame burning hottest in the first 3-5 minutes.
 Most meals I cook with a lid, after that, at a low setting.
 Glad my efforts to conserve fuel have paid off, and that it doesn't affect the quality of our meals.

 ##### 0900
-Creatures of habit, we prepared *cornpone* (see recipes) with kimchi, and canned corn—that's right, double corn.
+Creatures of habit, we prepared [cornpone](#cornpone) with kimchi, and canned corn—that's right, double corn.
 We crave this dish a lot these days.
-For dessert, we had the rest of the chocolate cake with some strawberry jam as a topping.
+For dessert, we had the rest of the [chocolate cake](#chococake) with some strawberry jam as a topping.
 I made some while in Shima Yacht Harbor in Mie.
 Fruits are expensive in Japan, but Kako brought us to a fresh market in Matsusaka and we found cheap tubs of strawberries there.

-Tonight, we will prepare *soybean hummus* (see recipes) and stove top bread.
+Tonight, we will prepare [soybean hummus](#soyhummus) and stove top bread.
 We don't have fresh vegetables to eat with it, but it's okay.
 I'll also be using garlic powder instead of fresh cloves, as we only have 1/2 a bulb left.
 I'll hate myself forever for not buying more fresh garlic.
 1/2 bulb is really no garlic at all, when many our recipes use up to 6 cloves—I am not kidding.

 ##### 1500
 Quiet afternoon on Pino Island.
 The waves are down, making it more pleasant to move around inside.
 I just awoke Calcifer, for a short 2-hour charging session.
 Our batteries are doing well, we found that charging them for 2 hours, with another 2-hour session 12 hours later helped them perform better.
 Despite being constantly engulfed in fog, our solar is able to charge our batteries.